-The second quarter of the 18th century saw a great outpouring of literature aimed educating the European elite in the latest scientific breakthroughs.
+The second quarter of the eighteenth century saw a great outpouring of literature aimed educating the European elite in the latest scientific breakthroughs (see Figure 2).
 Science had suddenly become fashionable.
 In 1737 one of the best-selling books was Newtonianism for Ladies: Dialogues on Light and Color, published in Naples.
 Another popular work was the Encyclopedia of Sciences, Arts, and Trades, published in France.
 At the same time, scientific societies, such as The Royal Society, founded in the reign of Charles II, grew.

 At the beginning of the eighteenth century two of the greatest mathematicians of all time: the Englishman Sir Isaac Newton and the German Gottfried Leibniz.
 They were followed by a great number of disciples such as the Swiss Leonard Euler and Jakob and Johann Bernoulli of Basle.
 But the greatest mathematician of the eighteenth century was Joseph Louis de Lagrange who was born in Turin and lived and died in Paris.
 The great achievement of these remarkable men was that they developed and perfected a new branch of mathematics – differential and integral calculus – which was the instrument which made possible the development of physical science.